jjangga0214/hasura-starter/README.md

 # ![hasura-starter](./asset/hasura-starter.svg)

 - A boilerplate for `docker-compose` and `migrations`, setting development environment.
-- A cheatsheet for Hasura cli.
+- A cheatsheet for Hasura CLI.
 - A guide for beginners.

 [![license](https://img.shields.io/badge/license-MIT-ff4081.svg?style=flat-square&labelColor=black)](./LICENSE)